General PharmaCare Coverage Policies

 PharmaCare also pays for pharmacist-delivered medication review services for eligible patients.
 Medication reviews help patients better understand how to manage the medications they take.
 Patients meet with their pharmacist to

 At the end of the appointment, the pharmacist gives the patient a form that lists their medications.
 There is no charge to patients for this service.

 See Section 8.9 — Medication Review Services of the PharmaCare Policy Manual for details.

 PharmaCare pays pharmacists for administering injections of publicly-funded vaccines to B.C. residents.
 Pharmacists must have completed the appropriate training and been authorized by the College of Pharmacists of BC to administer injections.

 Trial Prescription Program

-PharmaCare reimburses the pharmacy for the initial dispensing fee for the trial quantity—you pay only the portion of the drug costs not covered under your PharmaCare plan rules.
+PharmaCare covers the initial dispensing fee for the trial quantity—you pay only the portion of the dispensing fee and drug costs not covered under your PharmaCare plan rules.
 When you have the balance of the prescription filled, you pay your portion of the remaining drug cost and the dispensing fee, according to your PharmaCare plan rules.

 Our Trial Prescription Program page provides a list of the drugs eligible for coverage of an additional dispensing fee.